-8.5.1 Disease Outbreak Investigation Team (DOIT)
+8.6.1 Disease Outbreak Investigation Team (DOIT)

-The DOIT shall be responsible for disease investigation and confirmation of the ASF outbreak, and they shall be responsible for the identification and establishment of infected zone, protection zone and free zone.
-The DOIT shall also be responsible to undertake risk assessment as directed by the IOC to establish the zones and to decide on other disease control measures to be applied.
-Outbreak investigation activities are outlined in Annexure 13.1.
+The DOIT shall be responsible for disease investigation and confirmation of the outbreak, and they shall be responsible for the identification and establishment of infected premises, dangerous contact premises, suspected premises, protected and surveillance zones.
+The DOIT shall also be responsible to undertake risk assessment to establish the zones and to decide on other disease control measures to be applied.
+However, based on the requirement in the field, the TWG shall deploy an independent risk assessment team before the implementation of 3-D operation.